kavyabammidi28/Code-streak/README.md

-🚀 Code Streak:
-Daily Coding Challenges
+🔥 Code Streak - Daily Coding Challenges

-A personal journey of daily coding to build discipline, improve problem-solving skills, and stay consistent with learning.
+Welcome to the Code Streak repository!
+This repo is dedicated to solving daily coding problems to build consistency, improve problem-solving skills, and strengthen programming fundamentals.

-🏆 Challenge Goals:
+📅 Streak Goal

-✅ Solve one coding problem daily
+Solve at least 1 problem every day

-✅ Write clean, well-documented code

-✅ Master the Depths of Programming

-✅ Improve problem-solving & algorithmic thinking
+Track your progress through commits and submissions

+📈 Why Code Daily?

+Build a strong habit

+Improve logic and speed

+Get better at technical interviews

+Keep your GitHub green with contributions
+🤝 Contributions

+This repo is for personal tracking, but feel free to fork and create your own streak repo!

+🙌 Stay Consistent

+"Success doesn’t come from what you do occasionally, it comes from what you do consistently."